gabriel-ing/SimpliPyTEM/README.md

 # Create previews of digital micrograph images
 ### Image_previews_openCV.py

-This python script will open all the digital micrograph .dm3 files in a folder, median filter, gaussian blur, bin the image by 2 and add a scalebar of a suitable size and save the file as a .jpg in a separate folder.
+This python script will open all the digital micrograph .dm3 files in a folder, median filter, bin the image by 2 and add a scalebar of a suitable size and save the file as a .jpg in a separate folder.

-Hasn't been extensively tested but should be very useful at creating a low resolution, small size preview of the micrographs to examine, if you want higher resolution or no filtering, commands can be commented out.
-By using this script, all the scale bars should match on the images
+The script should be very useful at creating a low resolution, small size preview of the micrographs to examine, if you want higher resolution or no filtering, commands can be commented out.
+By using this script, all the scale bars should match on the images (in height, position and labelling).
+It will also process images very quickly (my macbook pro 2017 can process an image in 0.5s)

+The script can also handle micrograph stacks (assuming your computer has the memory to do so).
+For image stacks it will save an average of all the individual images, again by default this is binned, median filtered and scalebar added, the same arguments should work with stacks.
+This method is significantly faster at processing image stacks than imageJ (for 25-frame, 1.5gb image stack it took less than 10 seconds to generate a preview on my workstation).

 Usage:
 process all .dm3 files in directory: